 - 5. Strip topsoil and stockpile at the locations specified on the plans (up gradient of erosion control measures).
 Temporarily stabilize topsoil stockpiles (hydroseed during May 1st through October 31st planting season or by covering with a tarpaulin(s) November 1st through April 30th.
 Install silt fence around toe of slope. - 6.
 Demolish any existing site features and/or structures noted as being removed on the construction documents, and dispose of off-site. - 7.
 Rough grade site. - 8.
 Excavate and install exfiltration systems per manufacturer's recommendations and requirements.
 Exfiltration systems shall be temporarily plugged until the completion of construction and the site is stabilized. - 9.
 Install all pretreatment devices, catch basins and piping. - 10.
 Excavate and construct foundation. - 11.
 Construct building - 12.
 Fine grade and seed all disturbed areas.
 Clean drain lines, catch basins, pretreatment devices and exfiltration systems.
 Ensure grass stand is achieved. - 13.
 Unplug infiltration/exfiltration/ systems.
 Connect all proposed piping to previously installed exfiltration/attenuation galleries. - 14.
 Install 4"-6" topsoil, fine grade, seed the entire project site and install landscape plantings.
 Spread salt hay over seeded areas. - 15.
-Pave parking lot - 16.
+De-compact and aerate all disturbed areas to be planted (lawn & landscaping) utilizing Model AE401H5T Aerator as manufactured by Billy Goat. - 16.
+Pave parking lot as shown on plans - 17.
 Remove all temporary soil erosion and sediment control measures after the site is stabilized with vegetation.

-Soil erosion and sediment control maintenance must occur weekly and prior to and after every 1⁄2" or greater rainfall event.
+\ Soil erosion and sediment control maintenance must occur weekly and prior to and after every 1⁄2" or greater rainfall event.